NFL free agency: Let the dealing begin, mostly unofficial

 The biggest scramble, of course, centers on adding players for positions of need.
 Trubisky in Pittsburgh makes some sense with Ben Roethlisberger retired.
 Reddick, from the Philly area and a sack force in recent years, should boost a defense in need of exactly what he brings.
 Miami badly needs a reliable running back and gets one in Edmonds, who would have been a backup to Conner in Arizona.

-Jackson should solidify an under-performing cornerbacks group with the Chargers.
-The 26-year old Jackson earned his first Pro Bowl selection last season, leading the league with 23 passes defensed, and was second with eight interceptions.
+Jackson should solidify an underperforming cornerbacks group with the Chargers.
+The 26-year-old earned his first Pro Bowl selection last season, leading the league with 23 passes defensed, and was second with eight interceptions.
 He has 25 picks over the past four seasons, most in the league.

 And then there is Jacksonville, which needs everything.

-All four newcomers should be starters.
-Kirk figures to replace DJ Chark as Trevor Lawrence’s top target.
+All six newcomers should be starters.
+Kirk figures to replace DJ Chark as Trevor Lawrence’s top target, while Jones could line up opposite him.
 Scherff has been a dependable blocker when healthy in Washington.
 Oluokun led the Falcons with 192 tackles last season, and Fatukasi is a force against the run.
+Engram is expected to replace James O’Shaughnessy and be the team’s top tight end.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL